curvefi/curve-dao-contracts/doc/README.md

 is $t\le t_l$.
 The voting weight is equal to:
 $$w = a \frac{t}{t_{\max}}.$$
-In other words, the vote is both amount- and time-weighted, where the time counted is how long the tokens cannot be moved in fututre.
+In other words, the vote is both amount- and time-weighted, where the time counted is how long the tokens cannot be moved in future.

 The account which locks the tokens cannot be a smart contract (because can be tradable and/or tokenized), unless it is one of whitelisted smart contracts